material-motion/material-motion/starmap/specifications/properties/README.md

 library: material-motion
 ---

-# Connecting streams with external systems
+# Connecting streams

-This is the engineering specification for connecting streams with external information.
+This is the engineering specification for connecting streams with existing information.

 ## Overview